librata96/Lung-X-Ray-Prediction-For-Covid-Pneumonia-Normal-Condition/README.md

 # Lung X Ray Prediction for Covid / Pneumonia or Normal Condition

-This Project goals it to predict whether someone has COVID-19 or pneumonia using Convolutinal Neural Network After that, deploy the deep learning model using Streamlit and Hugging Face platform For online usage.
+This Project goals it to predict whether someone has COVID-19 or pneumonia using Convolutional Neural Network After that, deploy the deep learning model using Streamlit and Hugging Face platform For online usage.

 ## Tools